ancilcrayton/fed2vec/README.md

 This project features webscraping, deep learning for NLP, dimensionality reduction, and visualization.

 ## Usage
-Dependecies should be installed by running the command `pip install -r requirements.txt`.
+This project was developed in Python 3.6 and dependecies should be installed by running the command `pip install -r requirements.txt`.

 First, collect the speeches, which is scraped from the [Federal Reserve Board of Governors](https://www.federalreserve.gov/) website by running the `get_speeches.py` script:
 ```